Neo4j on a dedicated machine (Docker)

 Step 1 - Install the other components

-Install imaging-services first (and analysis-node / dashboards if required by your scenario) using the global installer, by following the standard multi-machine guide for your scenario:
+Install imaging-services first (and analysis-node / dashboards if required by your scenario) using the global installer, by following the installation guide for your scenario (use the multi-machine topology where the scenario offers one):

 When following the scenario guide, skip the cast-imaging-install.sh imaging-viewer step - the Viewer (Neo4j + Viewer services) is installed separately in Steps 3 and 4 below. imaging-services must be fully running before you install the Viewer (Neo4j + Viewer services) services.